skrupler/latent/README.md

 This is useful if you want to run certain processes like rtorrent in an isolated enviroment connected to the internet via a vpn connection.

+# How it works
+The gist of it is that a netns is created upon runtime and iptables are configured accordingly via virtual eth's or (veths for short) making the netns able to access the network.
+Then a openvpn connection is established and the rtorrent instance is binded to the ipaddress acquired by openvpn.

 # Visualization
 ```bash
         +------+       +-------+       +-------+       +-------+      +---------+      +----------+